tm-craggs/year1-notes/Databases/Online Course Notes/8 - Basic Queries.md

 This will return the names and majors, in alphabetical order by name.
 DESC can make the list in reverse order.

+ORDER BY can take numerous arguments.
+ORDER BY course, student_id will sort by course first, then any with the same course will then be order by student_id

+LIMIT - Sets a limit on how many rows can be returned